rjbultitude/freqi/README.md

 ## Release notes

-1.6.0 Addition of pentatonic tuning systems. `getModes` is deprecated in favour of `freqiModes`. `getMetaData` is deprecated in favour of `tuningSystemsData`.
+1.6.0 Addition of pentatonic tuning systems.
+Addition of `freqiModes` property as alternative to `getModes`. `getMetaData` is deprecated in favour of `tuningSystemsData`.

 1.5.3 Addition of meta data for each tuning system and `getMetaData` method